LukeFerris/origin-react-vertical-website/README.md

 // You should include in this specification a detailed sub specification for each custom component you require including the name of the component, the fileName and any required input parameters such that it can be properly imported
 // Custom components should be logically self sufficient in that they contain all logic, UI and data required to function.
 // The components are:
 // HeroApp: A hero image, a headline text, tag line and three point bullet list of key features.
 There is also an email sign up box.
 This component is perfect for landing / marketing pages requiring a sign up and must be placed at the top of the page.
+Requires: A deployInput of type: Database.API.PostOnly
 // HeroStandard: A hero image, headline text and tag line.
 Perfect as an introduction to non landing page sites where no signup box is required.
 // Fullbleedimage: A full page width image with no labelling, perfect for bringing products or features to life.
 // Headline: A headline and then a detailed text paragraph in one component.
-// TrailingSignup: An end of page signup box which should be included only if HeroApp has also been included.
+// TrailingSignup: An end of page signup box which should be included only if HeroApp has also been included: Requires: A deployInput of type: Database.API.PostOnly
 // Custom: Customer components can be added to include other requirements.
 Custom components should be based on the custom template found at: src/landingPageComponents/customSection.js, contain a centered header typography of variant=h2 and take as inputs any content required (e.g. images and text).
 // Layout rules:
 // Never use two components of the same type next to each other on the page (e.g. two FullBleedImage component should be separated by another component type like Headline)